 Perseus is perhaps the oldest of the Greek heroes with depictions of his beheading of the Gorgon Medusa being amongst the earliest scenes from mythology appearing in art.
 Even in mythology he is believed to have lived three generations before that other great hero Hercules, who was himself one generation before the Trojan War.
 Perseus' mortal father was Danaos and his mother was Danae, the daughter of Akrisios (or Acrisius), the king of Argos.
 However, Perseus, as with other Greek heroes, was believed to have had divine parentage, something which helped to explain how they could achieve such fantastic feats of derring-do, providing a link between men and gods and fullfilling their function as role models.
 In Perseus' case, Zeus was thought to be his real father after the king of the gods himself had slept with Danae when she had been imprisoned by her father.
 Akrisios had locked up his daughter in an underground prison made of bronze after an oracle had declared that his future grandson would kill him.
-Of course, this was no barrier to Zeus who entered the cell as a shower of golden rain.
+Of course, this was no barrier to Zeus who entered the cell as a shower of gold rain.
 Naturally, when the child was born, Akrisios was unwilling to believe Danae's far-fetched story of the golden rain.
 Suspicious and still mindful of the oracle, he sealed up the mother and child in a wooden chest and had them thrown into the sea.
 Zeus did not abandon his filial duties, though, and a quiet word with Poseidon ensured sufficiently calm seas, so that the chest washed up safely on the shores of the Aegean island of Seriphos and was found by Diktys, a fisherman who took them in and cared for the castaways.

 It was here on Seriphos that Perseus peacefully spent his formative years, impressing everyone with his physical prowess and courage.
-However, as he grew older Perseus became an obstacle to the designs King Polydektes (or Polydectes) had on Danae, and the king began to look for ways to rid himself of the youth.
+However, as he grew older Perseus became an obstacle to the designs King Polydectes (or Polydektes) had on Danae, and the king began to look for ways to rid himself of the youth.
 An opportunity arose when Perseus rashly boasted he could slay the dreaded Gorgon Medusa, whose stare could instantly turn men to stone.
 Polydektes immediately challenged Perseus to make good on his promise and if he failed, then the king would take possession of his mother Danae.
 The task seemed an impossible one, but here Perseus received guidance from the gods.
 Hermes and Athena counselled him to seek the advice of the three Graiai, who were known to be very wise and were actually sisters of the Gorgons.
 The three old witches shared one tooth and one eye between them and Perseus stole the eye, promising to return it only if the Graiai told him certain facts which would help him on his perilous mission.
 In some accounts the hero wanted to know the whereabouts of Medusa, in other versions he asks the Graiai where he could find the nymphs who had the cap of Hades, which made its wearer invisible, and winged sandals or boots so that he might fly.
 He also wanted a special bag (kibisis) in order to safely keep the severed head of Medusa, whose lethal stare still had power even after death.
-Naturally, the Graiai wanted their eye back, so Perseus got what he wanted and in addition, Hermes gave him a special sickle (harpe) of adamantine to do the deadly deed.
+Naturally, the Graiai wanted their eye back, so Perseus got what he wanted and in addition, Hermes gave him a special adamantine sword or sickle (harpe) to do the deadly deed.

 Returning to Seriphos, according to Apollodorus, Perseus' adventures continue.
 There is no other support for these additions in the Greek mythological tradition in literature, but there are 6th century BCE pottery depictions of certain scenes, and the additions have since become as much a part of the Perseus legend as the earlier adventures.

-Finally arriving back at Seriphos, Perseus learned that Polydektes had been abusing his mother in his absence.
+Finally arriving back at Seriphos, Perseus learned that King Polydectes had been abusing his mother in his absence.
 The hero, therefore, presented to Polydektes the head of Medusa as promised but made sure the deadly stare caught the king's eye and turned him to stone.
 Perseus then presented the head as a gift to Athena who placed it at the centre of her fearsome aegis.

 Perseus' later exploits included accidentally killing his grandfather with a quoit whilst competing in a sporting competition at Larisa in Thessaly.
 Akrisios had fled there precisely to avoid Perseus, but the fates would have their way, and a wayward throw went into the crowd and instantly killed the old man, thus fulfilling the oracle's prediction.
 Unable to bear ruling Argos and perhaps haunted by memories of his past, Perseus swapped his kingship for that of Tiryns from where he went on to found the nearby city of Mycenae.
 With Andromeda he had four sons: Elektryon, Alkaios, Perses, and Sthenelos and one daughter: Gorgophone.
 Elktryon would become the father of Alkmene, who himself would have a son: Hercules.